-A Amy Ard (owner) has been supporting families for 10 years as a doula and childbirth educator.
+A Amy Ard (owner, not currently attending births) has been supporting families for 10 years as a doula and childbirth educator.
 Amy also has a masters degree in theology from Vanderbilt University, so if you decide to get married at the hospital, Amy can help you tie the knot.
 Amy and her husband enjoy camping and playing outside with their three kids, singing and making music with friends, and spending time with their family down "south."
 Amy is a loyal friend, an avid coffee lover, and an adventurous soul.
 Amy is no longer supporting clients as a doula as she recently moved to Atlanta, Georgia, but she continues to work administratively with DCBD.

-L Lindsey has supported hundreds of families in the DMV area as a full spectrum doula, prenatal yoga teacher, childbirth educator, clinical health educator and energy worker.
+L Lindsey Uhrig (senior doula) has supported hundreds of families in the DMV area as a full spectrum doula, prenatal yoga teacher, childbirth educator, clinical health educator and energy worker.
 Lindsey fell in love with birth work after her job with a large international development organization introduced her to midwives, mother friendly health initiatives and the power of unconditional support of women.
 Lindsey loves poorly planned travel, well written fiction and silent meditation retreats.
 Lindsey will be leaving in February to pursue midwifery training in Colorado!

 C Casey Runck (senior doula) was drawn to doula work because she knows there are just as many ways to be a good mother as there are to have a great birth.
 This belief is what inspires her to support women and families during such a special and momentous time in their lives.
 In addition to being a doula Casey is a registered yoga and prenatal yoga instructor, and reiki practitioner.
 She balances her love of Eastern Philosophy by watching countless hours of Real Housewives and playing competitive pinball.